bbaserdem/dotfiles/README.md

 Current to-do items, with no order

+* Fix the multiple loadings of autorandr; and fix feh autoset files.
 * Opening terminal switches desktop under all conditions. (???)
 * Build tmux alias with all my console programs
 * Fix DPMS cluster-fuck.